artikcloud/sample-iot-FlameControlLightUsingRules/README.md

 Android Application
 -------------

-The root directory of the application is `sample-android-SAMIRules`.
+The root directory of the application is `android-rules`.

 Consult [Installation and setup](https://blog.samsungsami.io/development/iot/mobile/rules/2016/03/23/develop-an-android-app-to-manage-sami-rules.html#installation-and-setup) in the post to learn the prerequisites and installation steps.